Dog Day

 Maria Joana navigates the discoveries and transformations of adolescence.
 Sheexperiences her first night of freedom and independence at the local Saint John‘sstreet celebration, testing her limits and confronting her inner fears — but notwithout consequences.

-David Bonneville is a Portuguese writer-director.
-He has directed several short films which have premiered at festivals such as Locarno, Tampere, Brest, Chéris-Chéries, Melbourne Queer or SXSW, and have garnered over 40 accolades.
+David Bonneville is a Portuguese filmmaker and screenwriter.
+He has directed numerous short films that premiered at festivals such as SXSW, Hamptons, Locarno, IndieLisboa, Tampere, and Melbourne Queer.